CMCC-Foundation/geokube/README.md

 ## Description

-geokube is a Python package for analysis of Earth Science Data.
+geokube is a Python package based on xarray for GeoScience Data Analysis.

 ## Authors